oureveryday/Steam-auto-crack/Readme.md

  * Windows: Run `build\build.bat`

 ## Usage
- * Download all files and run "SteamAutoCrack.bat" or run build "SteamAutoCrack.exe".
+ * Download all files and run "SteamAutoCrack.cmd" or run build "SteamAutoCrack.exe".
  * Use Option 1 to Automatic Crack Game.

 ## Bugs